agoric-labs/PlaygroundVat/README.md

 On a single computer, inter-object messages are simply method invocations.
 But between computers, these messages must be serialized into bytes.
-And on the open internet, we must use cryptography to maintain the unforgeability of references against eavesdroppers and Vats which simply create unauthorized messages.
+And on the open internet, we must use cryptography to maintain the unforgeability of references against eavesdroppers and Vats which simply try to create unauthorized messages.

 Vats also represent a "termination domain" that partitions resource-exhaustion attacks.
-Any code running inside a Vat could go into an infinite loop, bringing further progess of the Vat to a halt.
+Any code running inside a Vat could go into an infinite loop, bringing further progress of the Vat to a halt.
 Likewise the code might allocate more memory than the host can provide, or use more stack frames than can fit into memory, both of which could cause the Vat to crash.
-However this only affects the one Vat which hosted the troublesome code: all other Vats with which it might communication are insulated from the failure.
+However this only affects the one Vat which hosted the troublesome code: all other Vats with which it might communicate are insulated from the failure.
 For this reason, it can be useful to run multiple Vats on a single computer.
-Typically each Vat will be associated with a single customer, so if that customer intentionally does something to cause a failure, they'll only be hurting themselves and service can continue unaffected for other (nicer) customers.
+Typically each Vat will be associated with a single customer, so if that (mean) customer intentionally does something to cause a failure, they'll only be hurting themselves and service can continue unaffected for other (nicer) customers.

 Vats maintain a queue of messages that need to be delivered.
 This queue is